 Glossary Terms

 Abdominal sonography is an ultrasound examination.
-It is performed during pregnancy to examine the uterus and the development of the unborn baby.
-Ultrasound allows us to get a picture of the internal organs.
+It is performed during pregnancy to examine the uterus and the development of the foetus.
+Ultrasound provides a picture of the internal organs.

-This is the transverse diameter of the abdomen of the unborn child given in millimeters.
-On the basis of this value, medical professionals can track the development of the unborn child and detect abnormal developments.
+This is the transverse diameter of the foetus’s abdomen given in millimeters.
+On the basis of this value, medical professionals can track foetal development and detect abnormal developments.
 The term is often abbreviated as ATD.

 Abuse is the medical term for misuse, overindulgence, or dependence.
 It refers to the abuse of stimulants, medicines and drugs.
 The maternity record has information about whether a pregnant woman regularly consumes cigarettes, alcohol, other drugs or medication.
 This information is important because it can have an effect on the pregnancy or the unborn child.